 How to respond to an active shooter situation

-- Have a primary and a secondary escape route and plan in mind.
+- Have a primary and a secondary escape route in mind.

 - Leave your belongings behind.